supercollider/supercollider/README_LINUX.md

 SuperCollider releases are available to download here:
 <https://github.com/supercollider/supercollider/releases>

-You can clone the repository with the following command:
+To download the SuperCollider source code from GitHub and ensure all submodules are also downloaded, use the following command:

 ``` sh
 git clone --recurse-submodules https://github.com/SuperCollider/SuperCollider.git
 ```

 The `--recurse-submodules` option will clone the repository's submodules needed to build SuperCollider.
-Running the following command from the root of your local repository also clones and syncs all the necessary submodules you will need:
+You can also clone the submodules after cloning the main repository, using the following command:

 ``` sh
 git submodule update --init --recursive